tpresley/sygnal/README.md

 *NOTE: Sygnal currently only supports xstream as its observable library despite Cycle.js supporting Most and RxJS as well.
 Support for these alternative observable libraries will be added in the near future.*

-### The processForm() function
+### The processForm() Function

-A very common task in web pages and borwser applications is to work with inputs.
+A very common task in web pages and browser applications is to work with form inputs.
 Unfortunately, the logic and stream plumbing required to do this routine task can be challenging to developers new to observables (and is frustrating even for most veterans).
 Sygnal's processForm() helper function takes any HTML form element, and automatically extracts the values from all input fields contained within it.
 By default processForm() listens to both 'input' and 'submit' events, but can be configured to listen to any combination of standard or custom events on the form itself or its inputs.

 ## Prerequisites

 The only prerequisites to use Sygnal are Cycle.js itself and either @cycle/dom or snabbdom-pragma for virtual dom rendering.
-However, to handle more advanced observable/stream operations, it's helpful to install [xstream](https://github.com/staltz/xstream "xstream reactive stream libraray), an observable library similar to Most or RxJS that is extremely small and fast, and is tailored for use in browser based functional reactive applications.
+However, to handle more advanced observable/stream operations, it's helpful to install [xstream](https://github.com/staltz/xstream "xstream reactive stream library"), an observable library similar to Most or RxJS that is extremely small and fast, and is tailored for use in browser based functional reactive applications.

 To bootstrap a minimal Sygnal application using Vite and JSX: